 Buffalo Wild Wings on Lemmon Avenue in Dallas (with several area locations)

-Buffalo Wild Wings is not locally owned and necessarily unique.
-But this sports bar chain is exceptionally reliable.
+Buffalo Wild Wings is not locally owned.
+Or all that unique.
+But this sports bar chain is reliable.
 The beer is cold, and you won't have to fight to find a TV within eyeshot.
 It's an option if you have one near your home.